-- 12. For the purposes of this Code: - "advertisement" means every form of offer, invitation, inducement or sale promotion related to investment business, whether in a publication, via the internet or electronic or digital media, display of notices; by circulars or other documents; or by an exhibition of photographs, films, radio, television, telephone or other information distribution systems.
-This definition includes investment fund particulars, prospectuses and other offering documents
+- 12. For the purposes of this Code: - 'advertisement' means every form of advertising, whether in a publication, via the internet or electronic or digital media, display of notices; by circulars or other documents; or by an exhibition of photographs, films, radio, television, telephone or other information distribution systems.
+This definition includes investment fund particulars, prospectuses and other offering documents but excludes regulatory documentation and reporting to clients.

-- "client" means any person with whom the investment provider has contracted to provide an investment activity - "execution-only client" means, in relation to the effecting of a transaction by an investment provider, a client with or for whom that transaction is effected in circumstances in which the investment provider can reasonably assume that the client is not relying upon the investment provider for advice or to exercise any judgment on the client's behalf as to the merits of or the suitability of that transaction - "illiquid" means, in relation to a security or other asset, unable to be easily sold or converted into cash - "market manipulation" means acting in any way or engaging in any course of conduct that creates a false or misleading impression as to the market or an investment's price or value when the action or conduct is undertaken for the purpose of creating that impression and of, thereby, inducing another person to acquire, dispose of, subscribe for or underwrite that investment or to refrain from doing so or to exercise, or refrain from exercising, any rights conferred by the investment - "material non-public information" means price-sensitive information that is not publicly disseminated - "private client" means any client other than an execution-only client - "recognised investment exchange" means an investment exchange in a country regulated by a supervisory body that is a member of the International Organisation of Securities Commissions (IOSCO)
+- 'client' means any person with whom the investment provider has contracted to provide an investment activity - 'execution-only client' means, in relation to the effecting of a transaction by an investment provider, a client with or for whom that transaction is effected in circumstances in which the investment provider can reasonably assume that the client is not relying upon the investment provider for advice or to exercise any judgment on the client's behalf as to the merits of or the suitability of that transaction - 'illiquid' means, in relation to a security or other asset, unable to be easily sold or converted into cash - 'market manipulation' means acting in any way or engaging in any course of conduct that creates a false or misleading impression as to the market or an investment's price or value when the action or conduct is undertaken for the purpose of creating that impression and of, thereby, inducing another person to acquire, dispose of, subscribe for or underwrite that investment or to refrain from doing so or to exercise, or refrain from exercising, any rights conferred by the investment - 'material non-public information' means price-sensitive information that is not publicly disseminated - 'recognised investment exchange' means an investment exchange in a country regulated by a supervisory body that is a member of the International Organisation of Securities Commissions (IOSCO)

-The definitions appearing in section 2 of the Act, including the term "investment provider", shall apply to the interpretation of this Code.
+The definitions appearing in section 2 of the Act, including the term 'investment provider', shall apply to the interpretation of this Code.